aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/pivot-tables/get-the-cell-object-by-displayname-of-pivotfield-of-pivottable/_index.md

 {{% alert color="primary" %}}

-Aspose.Cells for JavaScript via C++ provides [**PivotTable.cellByDisplayName(string)**](https://reference.aspose.com/cells/javascript-cpp/pivottable/#cellByDisplayName-string-) method which you can use to access the cell object by display name of pivot field.
+Aspose.Cells for JavaScript via C++ provides [**PivotTable.cellByDisplayName(string)**](https://reference.aspose.com/cells/javascript-cpp/pivottable/#cellByDisplayName-string-) method which you can use to access the cell object by the display name of a pivot field.
 This method is useful when you want to highlight or format your pivot field header.
-This article explains how to retrieve the cell object by the display name of data field and then apply formatting to it.
+This article explains how to retrieve the cell object by the display name of a data field and then apply formatting to it.

 {{% /alert %}}

 ## **How to Get the Cell object by DisplayName of PivotField of PivotTable**

-The following code accesses the first pivot table of the worksheet and then get cell by display name of second data field of the pivot table.
-It then changes the fill color and font color of the cell to light blue and black respectively.
+The following code accesses the first pivot table of the worksheet and then gets the cell by the display name of the second data field of the pivot table.
+It then changes the fill color and font color of the cell to light blue and black, respectively.
 Below screenshots show how the pivot table looks before and after the execution of the code.

 |**Pivot Table - Before**|
 | :- |